K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 In October of 2022, before the release of Farewell to the Sea, I started working on a Future House instrumental that would eventually become the instrumental to *Compatible Now*.

 I pitched it to the Realm of Harmony group chat as a potential song regarding the PIXANE ship, and while the premise was great, the LEGO Ninjago fan album that the Realm of Harmony was working on was based on *Season 15: Crystalized*, rather than *Season 3: Rebooted* which would have been much more fitting (and, yeah I agree).
-Given at the time I haven't actually thought of writing the lyrics yet, it was probably the best that it wasn't immediately worked on.
+Given at the time I hadn't actually thought of writing the lyrics yet, it was probably the best that it wasn't immediately worked on.

 So, I let it sit in my projects folder for the time being while I think of some lyrics.
 On July 11, 2023, I recorded what would be the first half of the first verse for the song, which ended up entirely unchanged, but that was the extent of my work during this time period (oh, and releasing Out of Town, but that's irrelevant to the album lol).